PraxisLabs/avahi-aliases/README.md

 Avahi Aliases
 =============

+This extension comprises several components.
+These include:

+* A daemon to manage Avahi aliases.
+* An extension to integrate with Aegir.
+* Install Puppet module.

-This extension comprises both the components to manage Avahi aliases, and an Aegir extension to allow automatic creation of such aliases as sites are provisioned.
+Avahi Aliases integrates with Aegir to allow automatic creation of such aliases as sites are provisioned.

 Install